The Parks

 State Park

-The Hudson River is actually an estuary for nearly half of the river's 315 mile course between Lake Tear of the Clouds in the Adirondacks and the south western tip
+The estuary runs for nearly half of The Hudson River's 315 mile course between Lake Tear of the Clouds in the Adirondacks and the south western tip

 of Manhattan.
 This section of the river at Nyack Beach State Park and Haverstraw Beach State Park is part of the estuary.
 The Hudson Estuary stretches 153 miles from Troy, New York, to the New York Harbor in